 But what purpose do those oils and fats serve?
-The answer; they are used as phthalates.
-The phthalates soften the plastic making it malleable, without them they would be harder and brittle.
-What is interesting is that the plastic note manufacturer took an interesting and safe approach.
+The answer, phthalate plasticisers.
+Phthalates soften plastic, making it malleable.
+Without phthalates, plastic would be harder and brittle.
+What is interesting is that the British polymer banknote manufacturer took a safe approach, animal-derived and palm oil additives are only in trace amounts.
 They used a safe phthalate, not something harsh like DEHP, DINP, DIDP etc.

-For more information, you can contact us by phone, live chat or by filling out the contact us form on the website.
+For more information, you can contact Tenura by phone or by filling out the contact us form on the website.

 Rehacare has come around once again!

 Tenura is very excited to be attending again and cannot wait to show the new variations we have developed from our product range.
 Come and see Tenura at Booth 3/ A70/I.

 Held in Dusseldorf, Germany, Rehacare brings many companies and professionals together who have many years experience in the mobility and rehabilitation industry, making it a perfect place to exhibit at for all whose businesses and lives are centralised around rehabilitation and assisted living.
 This year, Tenura will be bringing a whole new variation of daily living aids to showcase and show to friends, colleagues and the general public.
 We look forward to hear your opinions on these changes to our range, as well as introducing the long standing products to new faces.

 Tenura greatly enjoys attending the Rehacare exhibition as it helps us to reach out to many of the companies and people in this community, answering any questions they may have.
 It’s great for forming strong friendships, business opportunities, and of course meeting up with old friends.
 We see new innovations constantly being developed in this ever active industry.